ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/Proxmox_arc_DSM.md

 # Proxmox DSM Guide

-The guide walks you through installing DSM 7 on the Proxmox hypervisor and migrating from DSM 6 to DSM 7 on Proxmox.
-This guide, though untested, is adapted from the ESXI-DSM-Upgrade-Arc-Loader method.
+This guide assists you in installing DSM 7 on the Proxmox hypervisor and transitioning from DSM 6 to DSM 7 on Proxmox.
+While this guide is untested, it is adapted from the ESXI-DSM-Upgrade-Arc-Loader method.

-Also take a look at this guide: https://github.com/AuxXxilium/AuxXxilium/wiki
+You can also refer to this guide: https://github.com/AuxXxilium/AuxXxilium/wiki

 [![image.png](https://i.postimg.cc/B6y2Q23Y/image.png)](https://postimg.cc/ftcV8tJm)

 ## Prerequisites

-- Do not forget to download the `arc-*.vmdk-dyn.zip` file from the [appropriate source](https://github.com/AuxXxilium/arc/releases) before starting.
+- Ensure you download the `arc-*.vmdk-dyn.zip` file from the [appropriate source](https://github.com/AuxXxilium/arc/releases) before you begin.

 ## Equipment